How Do I Recycle These Items?

 Many locations in the Municipality accept other types of batteries for free.
 Check under “Batteries” in the yellow pages.
 All batteries need to be properly prepared by either bagging them each separately or taping the terminals to eliminate potental fire hazards.

 Check with your carrier for take-back or buy-back programs.
-Cell phones can be recycled at Total Reclaim.
 Be sure to look for reuse options before recycling if your phone still works.
 Often shelters will accept phones to use them for 911 calls.

 Christmas Trees are accepted seasonally from December 28 until January 15 at Carrs stores in Anchorage, Eagle River and Palmer.
 Details are posted each year by ALPAR (Alaskans for Litter Prevention and Recycling).